Online Computer Science Degree Guide

 The degree candidate's dissertation usually stretches across many semesters and accounts for as many as 15 credits.
 Students pitch their prospectus in the first few years of their program and are supervised by their adviser while they complete it.

-Computer Science Concentrations and Specialties
+Online Computer Science Concentrations and Specialties

 Computer science is an umbrella term for virtually all tech disciplines that relate to computing devices, and the field encompasses a wide variety of specialties.
-Because virtually every industry now leans on some degree of digitization, graduates who earn their computer science degree online can select from an array of career possibilities and concentrations.
+Because virtually every industry now leans on some degree of digitization, graduates who earn their computer science degree online can select from an array of computer science career possibilities and concentrations.
 Several concentration possibilities are listed below.

 This specialty relates to the aesthetics of software, operating systems, and web sites.
 Graduates with computer graphics backgrounds spend their days creating visuals, creating concepts, writing code, and laying out pages.
 They might work as game developers, animators, or software engineers.